 Required Materials to Submit

 The State of Indiana now requires completition of an IRS W-9 form and a State Direct Deposit Form by all direct grantees.
 (Only complete these forms if you receive funds directly from the state).
-These forms replace the previously required Vendor Information Form, go to https://forms.in.gov/Download.aspx?id=7159.
-This form should be completed using your legal name.
-Schools must complete this form using their district/corporation information as the State will not issue payments to individual schools.
+These forms replace the previously required Vendor Information Form.
+These forms should be completed using your legal name.
+Schools must complete these forms using their district/corporation information as the State will not issue payments to individual schools.
 Completed forms should be returned to the Indiana Arts Commission with the grant agreement.
-The IAC will submit the form to the Auditor's Office on your behalf.
-If you have questions about how to complete this form, contact the IAC.
+The IAC will submit the forms to the Auditor's Office on your behalf.
+If you have questions about how to complete these forms, contact the IAC.

-This form collects taxpayer identification information and direct deposit information as all payments from the State of Indiana are made electronically.
+These forms collects taxpayer identification information and direct deposit information as all payments from the State of Indiana are made electronically.
 A voided check may be used in place of having your bank complete the routing information for your account.
-To use this option, the name and address listed on the check must match the remit name and address at the top of the form.
+To use this option, the name and address listed on the check must match the remit name and address at the top of the forms.